gnupg: Compliance Options

 values for STRING are the above option names (without the double

-dash) and possibly others as shown when using "help" for VALUE.
+dash) and possibly others as shown when using "help" for STRING.